ahmedkaludi/push-notification/readme.txt

 == Changelog ==
 = 1.14 (17 November 2020) =
+* Improvement: Resolve remove empty expiration cookies, added an expiration date for the cookies #560

+= 1.14 (17 November 2020) =
 * Improvement: Added translation files
 * Improvement: Added options to change the label of the push notification  #490